-Sanctions imposed upon students at Jackson State Community College and imposed at the discretion of the Computer Center Director (or other designee of the President) may be appealed to the Vice President for Academic Affairs.
+Sanctions imposed upon students at Jackson State Community College and imposed at the discretion of the Computer Center Director (or other designee of the President) may be appealed to the Provost and Vice President of Student Learning and Success.
 Other sanctions may be appealed under established Institution procedure.